-- 1. COVID-19/First weeks in country.
+- 1. First weeks in country.
 The greatest expected demand for sponsors will be the first two-three weeks after the IFs arrive in country.
-This has been an added challenge due to the COVID-19 Pandemic.
-We encourage Sponsors and IFs to communicate their level of comfort when interacting.
-It is recommended for everyone to follow Center for Disease Control (CDC) current guidance.
-It is also recommended to check for updated information in regards to availability, times, and current processes before executing.
 Below is a list of ways sponsors can help IFs settle into their new environment. - 2.
 Temporary Housing.
 Some IFs will need to make temporary housing arrangements.
 A block of rooms are reserved by the IFP.
 If the IF you are sponsoring is in need of a hotel reservation during the first couple days, please coordinate with the IFP Administrative Officer, 717-245-3371. - 3.
 Permanent Housing.
 Most housing arrangements are made in the Carlisle community.
 Under extenuating circumstances, International Fellows are permitted to live on post however, Carlisle Barracks does not provide fully furnished housing. - a.
 Many IFs will make housing arrangements prior to their arrival through the assistance of previous or outgoing students from their country.
 Each IF/Family will have different needs when it comes to housing.
 Sponsors are encouraged to assist and ensure rentals adequately meet the needs of the IF.
 Most importantly, sponsors should ensure that IFs are not exploited due to their lack of experience with these matters.
 Sponsors may research leads and even book viewing reservations on housing prior to their arrival through the CBks Housing Office, but may not sign any contract on the IF's behalf.
 If a sponsor believes the IF is entering into a housing arrangement that is ill-advised, please contact the IF Office immediately. - b.
 IFs will need to consider several things prior to signing a lease.
-For example, rental prices, whether utilities (electric, water/sewer, trash pickup, cable, internet, telephone) are included and prices for such services, proximity to CBks, (this is especially important if the Spouse does not drive) public schools, shopping centers, and the quality of the neighborhood. - c.
+For example, rental prices, whether utilities (electric, water/sewer, trash pickup, cable, internet, telephone) are included and prices for such services, proximity to CBks, (this is especially important if the Spouse does not drive) public schools, shopping centers, and the quality of the neighborhood.
+IFs attending under the International Military Education and Training Program are provided a living allowance by the U.S. government.
+This allowance is a reimbursement that varies by country and year.
+IFs should be encouraged to budget within this specific reimbursement. - c.
 All landlords will require the IF to sign a lease with a substantial penalty if he/she breaks the lease prematurely.
 All leases must be reviewed by the IF Office or Housing Office prior to signing.
 The lease must have a military clause indicating that there is no penalty if the IF is called home before the end of the academic year. - d.
 Once a lease is signed, IFs are held accountable for fulfilling the terms of the lease.
 Any issues or discrepancies with rental properties can be directed to the Chief of International Student Management Office, the Carlisle Barracks Housing Office or by appointment with the Carlisle Barracks Post Judge Advocate General, (717-245-4940).
 Additionally, Sponsors will not sign or co-sign for an International Fellow.